JochenFM/art_prints_ms4/README.md

 Link to `My Profile` page shows for authenticated users in the navbar drop-down menu under `My Account`.
 On the My Profile page, authenticated users can edit `Delivery Information` and see their `Order History`.

 ### Admin Product Managment
 Authenticated superusers can access the admin page to add, edit and delete products via the respective templates.
 Relevant toast messages will pop up alerting the user that products are being edited, confirming deletion, or showing success in case a product was added.
 If a non-superuser tries to access the edit or delete url the 404 error page pops up.
-If non-logged in users try to access the urls directly, s/he will be redirected to the sign in page.
+If non-logged in users try to access the urls directly, s/he will be redirected to the sign in page and will be shown a message "Sorry, only store owners can do that" once log in proves user is not the superuser.

 ### Django-allauth features

 - Sign Up: The users will be asked to fill out `E-mail` (twice), `User Name` and `Password` (twice) to create an account.
 When the sign up form is submitted, a verification email will be sent to the user's email address to complete the sign up process.
 - Log In: Users will be asked to input `User Name` or `Email`, and `Password` to login.
-If the user successfully logged in s/he will be redirected to the landing page.
+If the user successfully logged in s/he will be redirected to the landing page and a modal shows "Successfully signed in as _username_."
 - The Log out page can be accessed from from the site menu in the navbar.
 After the user successfully signed out via the logout button on the sign out page, a success message will appear and s/he will be redirected to the landing page.
 - In case user has forgotten their password, a link on the Sign In page allows them to access the Password Reset page where they will be asked to insert the email address used for their registration.
 An email with a link to reset the password will be sent upon submitting the form.